 With a £400 million budget, it is expected that the money will fast track the installation of 60,000 heat pumps.
-It is hoped that prices for heat pumps will come down as demand increases so that a £7k grant will bring installation costs in line with that of a gas boiler.
+It is hoped that prices for heat pumps will come down by 25-50% in the coming years as demand increases so that a £5k grant will bring installation costs in line with that of a gas boiler.

 2) The current RHI grant scheme

 The current grant scheme, the Renewable Heat Incentive (RHI), is due to end on 31 March 2022.
 It offers households anywhere between a few thousand pounds up to £12,600 towards the cost of an air source heat pump.
 The amount of grant paid is based on the number of kilowatt hours (kWh) of energy a household is estimated to need (as stated in the property’s Energy Performance Certificate (EPC)).

 The larger the heat demand, the more grant available.
 However the installation cost also increases in line with the size of the heat pump.
 As a rough guide the RHI current pays around 40-70% of the upfront cost.

 Heat pumps typically cost anywhere between £8 - £20k with the majority coming in around the £10-£14k mark.
 Whilst a £5k grant might encourage smaller households, or highly efficient new builds, to move to a heat pump, it will continue to fall short for most households with an average heat demand.

 The argument offered is that the price of heat pumps will come down as more are manufactured in the UK and with increasing demand.
 With heat pump technology more than 40 years old, it is an evolved product and the current design has likely gone as far as it can.
 It remains unclear how UK manufacturers can reduce production costs, particularly as so many of our household appliances are imported from China because it is still cheaper than producing them here.